rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-parallaxy](https://github.com/apertureless/vue-parallax) - Vue.js component for parallax image scroll effects.
 - [vue-mouse-parallax](https://github.com/Aminerman/vue-mouse-parallax) - A simple to use Mouse Parallax Component - Made with Vue.js
 - [vue-parallax-js](https://github.com/jsnanigans/vue-parallax-js) - Tiny vue component that adds a directive for parallax effect on elements.
+- [vue-parallax-view](https://github.com/aarcoraci/vue-parallax-view) - Create a composite control that displays different images that react to the mouse movement to create a depth effect

 ## Icons